renesh007/iidentifiiForum/README.md

 ## Usage

 ### Build Project

-From **Visual Studio 2022** IDE **Build the solution**
+Open the `.sln` file in `iidentifiiForum\Forum\Forum.sln` from **Visual Studio 2022** IDE and build the solution

 **Note:** The Forum.Database project may fail to build with `dotnet build` alone due to missing SSDT targets.
 To build the database project, open the solution in Visual Studio 2022 (with SSDT installed) and build it there.

 **Database Setup**
+After the solution has been built you can publish the databse locally.
 The project uses a DACPAC (`.dacpac` file) to manage its database schema.
-This file contains the complete database model, which you can publish to your local SQL Server instance.

 To publish the database, use the `sqlpackage` tool:

 ```
 sqlpackage /Action:Publish /SourceFile:"Forum.Database/bin/Debug/Forum.Database.dacpac" /TargetServerName:"(localdb)\MSSQLLocalDB" /TargetDatabaseName:"Forum"
 ```

 * Replace `Forum.Database/bin/Debug/Forum.Database.dacpac` with the actual path to the `.dacpac` file within the solution.
-It can be changed to `Forum.Database/bin/Release` or `Forum.Database/bin/Debug` depending on you build profile
+It can be changed to `Forum.Database/bin/Release` or `Forum.Database/bin/Debug` depending on your build profile

 * Update the `/TargetServerName` if you are not using SQL Server LocalDB.